mdibella-dev/mdb-theme-gutenberg/README.md

 ### Latest changes to the main branch

 * New: Introduce a new naming scheme for site components
+* Improve: Minor changes to tag.html and teaser-loadmore
 * Improve: Use frontend style as editor style
 * Improve: Code style: Change array notation
 * Improve: Code style: Change clamping style